Skip to main content

 Pricing per country

 Your plan has a per-country rate map.
 When a country isn’t in the map, we fall back to the plan’s default NGN rate.
+The cost field on the response reflects the destination country’s currency:

 Wallet debits always happen in NGN (we convert 1:1 at your plan rate).
 We’re working on native multi-currency wallets — in the meantime, the cost_currency on the row tells you honestly what the per-segment rate would be in the local market.